ilikerobots/hcz-jekyll-blog/_posts/2020-04-23-django-vue-fast-content-rich-interactivity.md

 {% endfor %}{% endraw %}
 ```

 The template tag accepts a bundle name, but instead of directly rendering the bundle, it instead obtains all associated files for that bundle.
-For each, it then calls our `load_bundle_file` javascript function to dynamically load each js/css resource in the bundle.
+For each, it then calls our `load_bundle_file` Javascript function to dynamically load each js/css resource in the bundle.